Lommix/lommix_ui/README.md

 # Effortless Bevy ui

-bevy ui loader for html-like syntax files.
-Work in Progress.
+Opionionated `html/Xml`-like bevy ui parser.
+First class support for hotreloading.

 ## Featuring

 -   Hotreload, iteratate fast.
 -   Conditional styling with prefix like `hover:..` & `pressed:..`
--   Simple templating with `<include>` elements.
+-   Component Templates with `<include>`
--   Function bindings mapping strings to `systemId`
--   Transition animations.
+-   Function- and Spawnbindings like `on:pess="fn_id"` or `spawn="add_my_component"`
+    -   `fn_id` maps a string to a one shot system, passing the entity.
+    -   `add_my_component` maps a string to a function with access to `EntityCommands`.
+-   Template `props`. expose values in components for reuseablity.
+-   Very little dependecies.
+Minimal designed.
+No Widgets.
+Just the tools to make your own fast.

 ## Example